d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 _The username and title parts of the URL are dynamically replaced using a placeholder._

-The example above would obviously not be of much use in a real-life scenario, but you get the idea of this whole compilation behavior.
-From what I read online, placeholders are mostly used to perform entry auto-typing on browsers.
+The example above would obviously not be of much use in a real-life scenario, but you get the idea of this whole Spr-compilation behavior.
+From what I read online, placeholders are mostly used to perform entry auto-typing in browsers.
 They offer large scripting possibilities, as they support basically every field of an entry:

 ![placeholder_list](/assets/img/blog/keepass_triggers/placeholders_list.png){: .shadow}

 I bet you saw that too, you can export the password field from a placeholder!
-Note that many other things are possible, including direct interaction with the operating system like reading environment variables, getting and setting the clipboard, or even execute command lines.

-We can already build a basic trigger that makes use of placeholders to export database secrets.
-It could for example use the *Copied entry data to clipboard* event, and trigger an *Execute command line / URL* action that would write `{TITLE}:{USERNAME}:{PASSWORD}:{URL}` to a text file, successfully extracting every entry that the user copies to its clipboard.
+We can already build a very basic trigger that makes use of placeholders to export database secrets.
+It could for example use the *Copied entry data to clipboard* event, and trigger an *Execute command line / URL* action that would write `{TITLE}:{USERNAME}:{PASSWORD}:{URL}` to a text file.
+In the end,  every entry that the user copies to its clipboard would be extracted.

-The PowerShell would be as simple as simple as:
+The command line execution would be as simple as the following PowerShell code:

 ```powershell
 if (!(Test-Path $env:APPDATA'\clipboard_export.txt'))